 The number in parenthesis, following the suggestion, is how many instances the Audit Tool detected.
 For example, there were 12 instances of "Leverage browser caching".
 This gives you a sense of how often the suggestion can be applied.

 As mentioned before, there are plenty of well known and heavily tested strategies for optimizing web app performance.
 We won't be covering them all in depth with this article, but it's easy to find more information and details.
 Helpful resources for learning more about the specifics of web app optimization include Let's make the web faster tutorials and High Scalability's Latency is Everywhere and It Costs You Sales.

-The Audit Panel groups its suggestions into two categories, Network Utilization and Web Page Performance.
+The Audits Panel groups its suggestions into two categories, Network Utilization and Web Page Performance.

-According to the Audit Panel, to improve Network Utilization we should:
+According to the Audits Panel, to improve Network Utilization we should:

 - leverage browser caching